portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-shared.md

 ---
 layout: page
-title: "Portworx install on PKS on vSphere"
+title: "Portworx install on PKS on vSphere using shared datastores"
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk

 meta-description: "Find out how to install PX in a PKS Kubernetes cluster and have PX provide highly available volumes to any application deployed via Kubernetes."